web-eau-net/Je-Themes/README.md

 Thanks to the **Je Themes** plugin, thousands of latest-generation Joomla templates are now directly accessible from your admin panel.
 Filter and use the keyword search to find what you're looking for in just a few minutes.

-This free plugin is release under the [GNU-GPL V3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
+This free plugin is release under the [GNU-GPL V3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.